tpl-tn/oxycare/README.md

 - Each commit should succeed respect Clean Code Criterias.

+- Check the projects tab and make sure you fixed/coded one of the given tasks.

 - Each pull request should succeed Tests that will be included.

 - **Do not submit PRs against the master branch.**